Surrogate Product Owner

 ✥ ✥ ✥

 Product Development is cooperation between the business side of the organization and the building side.
-The business side makes all the business related decisions, and the building side estimates and executes the building of the project.
+The business side makes all the business related decisions, and the building side estimates and executes the building of the product.

 There can be several reasons why the business side of an organization does not provide a Product Owner.
 Lack of understanding of Scrum is one reason.
 Also, the work that is involved in being a Product Owner challenges the organization, which as a consequence makes it hard to get a good Product Owner.